onchainengineering/hmi-wirtual/docs/admin/infrastructure/architecture.md

 ## Service Bundling

-While _coderd_ and Postgres can be orchestrated independently, our default installation paths bundle them all together into one system service.
+While _wirtuald_ and Postgres can be orchestrated independently, our default installation paths bundle them all together into one system service.
 It's perfectly fine to run a production deployment this way, but there are certain situations that necessitate decomposition:

-- Reducing global client latency (distribute coderd and centralize database)
+- Reducing global client latency (distribute wirtuald and centralize database)
 - Achieving greater availability and efficiency (horizontally scale individual services)